NalmTheNam/NyokoSatouhItems/README.md

 7. Helper
 8. Shadow Banned

 > If you want to make a modification of NamItems, you can fork this repl.

+Glitch version can be found [here](https://weak-substantial-crystal.glitch.me/)